“Everything we hear is an opinion, not a fact. Everything we see is a perspective, not the truth.”

 Welcome to Fan’s webpage!

-I am a postdoctoral research fellow at University of California, Los Angeles, working with Dr. Marc Suchard to develop Bayesian statistical methods for analyzing large-scale observational health data.
-I obtained my Ph.D. degree in Statistics from Duke University under the supervision of Dr. Alexander Volfovsky in Fall 2021, with a dissertation on stochatic processes models on and of dynamic networks.
+I am a tenure-track assistant professor in Biostatistics at the University of Michigan, Ann Arbor (started January 2024).
+Previously I was a postdoctoral research fellow at University of California - Los Angeles, working with Dr. Marc Suchard to develop Bayesian statistical methods for analyzing large-scale observational health data.
+I obtained my Ph.D. degree in Statistics from Duke University under the supervision of Dr. Alexander Volfovsky in Fall 2021.

 My research interests include: